 Veliko Tarnovo is, today, an important Bulgarian city with two universities and an effusive cultural and artistic life.
 From the hotels located in the old part of town you can visit Veliko Tarnovo by foot.
 That is, to go to Samovodska Street – the main tourist street where craftsmen, glassmakers, confectioners, souvenir shops, cafes, restaurants and old inns can be found.

-Tsarevets is a medieval fortress in the old town of Veliko Tarnovo, located in the northern part of Bulgaria.
+Tsarevets is a medieval fortress in the old town of Veliko Tarnovo, located in northern Bulgaria.
 The fortress is one of the most important historical sites of the country, as well as a much visited tourist place, which served as the capital for the second Bulgarian Empire from 1185 in 1393.
 Tsarevets has thick walls, being served by three access gates.
 It is accessible only on foot, climbing the hill on which the city is built, from where you will enjoy beautiful landscapes of the surroundings.

 For visitation, follow the well-defined path that will take you across all areas of the city, including the Rock of Executions, the place where the death rowers were thrown into the Yantra river bed flowing down the valley.
 The main objective is, of course, the palace, located in the center of the hillside plateau, a complex surrounded by a fortified wall with two towers and two entrances.
 Here you will find the throne room, a church and a residential area.
 At the top of the hill is the patriarchate, with the church rebuilt in 1981 and painted in 1985.
 The frescoes inside represent glorious and tragic moments during the period of the Second Bulgarian Empire.
 There, you will find the Baldwin Tower, a modern reconstruction after a medieval tower similar to Cherven.